 I remember seeing this years ago, and it was fairly scary!
 A group of people caught out in the snow discover that an alien species has invaded one of their minds and wants to take over the world.
 The person who has his mind invaded managed to hide in a portion of his mind while the alien takes over the rest of his personality and character!
 Very interesting.

 Also, what lucid dreaming films on Netflix do you know about?
-Let me know on FB!
+Let us know by commenting on YouTube!